About

 All levels of ability and experience are welcome.
 You must be aged 18 or over to participate in our programmes.

-What days do I attend?
+What days/times do I attend?

 Monday – Friday, 11 – 15 August 2025